vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 30. On a planet 60% covered in ocean, and 5% covered in a 3 km thick ice sheet on top of land, how much would the sea level rise if all the ice melted?
 31. On a planet two-thirds covered in ocean, and 1% covered by an ice sheet melting at a rate of 1 meter per year, how fast would sea level be rising?
 32. How might you express the tradeoffs between the available fossil fuel resource and climate change?
 In other words, if it turns out that we don't have nearly as much fossil fuel as we think, what does this mean for climate change vs. our economic/geopolitical stability and viability?
 On the other hand, if we have centuries of fossil fuels left, what does that mean?
 Which scenario is least disruptive?
-33. If it were certain that the only way to provide a comfortable exis- tence to future generations involved substantial cutbacks toward a lifestyle having far fewer energy and material comforts today, do you think humanity would voluntarily do so?
+33. If it were certain that the only way to provide a comfortable existence to future generations involved substantial cutbacks toward a lifestyle having far fewer energy and material comforts today, do you think humanity would voluntarily do so?
 Can we leave treats on the shelf, within easy reach?
 If so, is it only uncertainty that prevents us?
 If not, what do you see as the barriers?
 9 Climate Change
 162
 In practice, this is not how things will go.
 The ocean will heat up more near the surface, allowing air to get hotter and ice to melt faster while the deep ocean stubbornly resists warming for centuries.